-What should I do if my dog is choking?
+What should I do when I see my dog choking?

-Visiting your nearest vet should be the first option if you find your dog choking.
+Visiting your nearest vet should be the first and the best option if you find your dog choking.
 While as first aid, you can try the Heimlich maneuver for the dog to avoid any disaster.

 What will the vet do with the choking dog?

-Most probably the vet will perform a quick procedure named tracheotomy that allows your dog to breathe through a breathing tube until the foreign object is removed.
+Most probably the vet will perform a quick procedure named tracheotomy that allows your dog to breathe through a breathing tube until the choking hazard is removed.

 So, these were some important questing regarding choking in dogs, let us now check out the list of possible choking hazards for dogs.

-you may have seen dogs enjoying their bones in popular cartoon serials but believe us the cooked bones are really very dangerous for them.
+you may have seen dogs enjoying their bones in popular cartoon serials but in fact, the cooked bones are very dangerous for them.
 Instead of cooked bones, give them appropriate chew toys that can also be filled with treats.

 Tennis and Rubber Balls

-Tennis balls are among some of those items that your dogs are passionate about.
-Although the tennis balls look harmless, your dog can compress and lodge it into his throat.
+Tennis balls are among some of the items that your dogs are passionate about.
+Although the tennis balls look harmless, your dog can compress and lodge them into his throat.
 Try to supervise your dogs while they are playing with tennis balls.
-And the rubber ball is even more dangerous than tennis balls because it is easier to swallow it.

 Children’s toys made of plastic, rubber, or fabric are equally dangerous for a dog.
-Also, the lego blocks are a potential choking hazard for your pooch.
-Almost every dog tries to chew anything which is accessible to him easily so it is highly recommended to make your house dog-proof or puppy-proof and keep such items out of their reach.
+Also, the lego blocks are potential choking hazards for your fur baby.
+Almost every dog tries to chew anything which is accessible to it easily so it is highly recommended to make your house dog-proof or puppy-proof and keep such items out of their reach.